ATRIAL FIBRILLATION (AF) TOOLKIT:

 - Provided patients in East Lancashire with home monitoring technology to carry out blood tests and send results via an app and digital health systems to health professionals

-- Developed a North West Coast AF Collaborative with 71 GP practices which have been given detection devices and quality improvement support for managing their patients
+- Developed two North West Coast AF Collaboratives with over 120 GP practices which have been given detection devices and quality improvement support for managing their patients

 - Introduced technology to patients, healthcare professionals and volunteers